*This article is reprinted with minor formatting updates from an earlier publication by The Vilcek Foundation.

 At the AAMC meeting, Dr. Mona (as most call her) presented a lecture to over 300 attendees in the celebrated discussion series Voices of Medicine and Society, which spotlights innovative scholars and thinkers who challenge the status quo in medicine and public health.

-Dr. David J. Skorton, president of the AAMC, and Dr. Richard I. Levin, president and CEO of The Arnold P. Gold Foundation, made introductory remarks, highlighting the partnership of the organizations that allowed for the new award, and the invaluable need for immigrants to contribute to the field of medicine and healthcare.
+Dr. David J. Skorton, president and CEO of the AAMC, and Dr. Richard I. Levin, president and CEO of The Arnold P. Gold Foundation, made introductory remarks, highlighting the partnership of the organizations that allowed for the new award, and the invaluable need for immigrants to contribute to the field of medicine and healthcare.
 “Mona’s advocacy and her work as a physician and researcher is that of a champion of humanism — of someone who truly elevates our society with human interests, values, and dignity at the core tenets,” Dr. Levin said.

 When Dr. Mona took the stage to accept the award, she spoke candidly about her 2014 discovery of dangerously high lead levels in her young patients.
 Her memoir, What the Eyes Don’t See: A Story of Crisis, Resistance, and Hope in an American City, details her repeated advocacy to Michigan government officials, forcing the state to acknowledge the crisis and put forth a plan of action.